yaolu/prompt/README.md

     "Review: completely messed up\nSentiment: negative\n"
     "Review: masterpiece\nSentiment: positive\n"
     "Review: the action is stilted\nSentiment: negative\n"
-    "Review: by far the worst movie of the year\nSentiment:"
+    "Review: by far the best movie of the year\nSentiment:"
 )

 # Generate input IDs from the document using the tokenizer